dipaco/balu-python/README.md

 ## Usage:

-All commands in Balu have its own docstring documentation with usage methods and examples:
+All commands in Balu have their own docstring documentation with usage methods and examples:
 ```python
 from balu.Classification import Bcl_lda
 help(Bcl_lda)